AKASHAorg/blog.akasha.world/_posts/2016-09-30-launch-imminent.md

 Depending on our findings in the next few weeks we will test the rest of the functionality in anticipation of the public alpha release.

-One step at the time.
+One step at a time.

-In order to give users an overview of the direction we are foreseeing in the near future we present a tentative roadmap for the main network launch with the mention that things will most likely evolve depending on our findings in the various stages listed below.
+In order to give you an overview of the direction we are foreseeing in the near future we present a tentative roadmap for the main network launch with the mention that things will most likely evolve depending on our findings in the various stages listed below.
+This is also one of the reasons why many of the stages have TBD next to the date.

 ### This is a marathon, not a sprint